Tag Archives: tears

 My Heartbeat – Part I

 This past Father’s Day week was filled with anticipation of renewal and adventure.
-With the ongoing planning, came lots of prayers and nerves into the unknown.
+With the ongoing planning came lots of prayers and nerves into the unknown.

 Let me explain …

-As more and more Covid mandates lifted regarding the wearing of masks and social distancing, etc., people were beginning to venture out once again and do some traveling.
+As more COVID mandates about wearing masks, social distancing, etc., were lifted, people began to venture out again and travel.
 It was decided that my husband and I would fly to Florida for a one-week vacation.
 Finally, I was going to be with my dad and celebrate Father’s Day with him.
-I connected with my sister and she made all of the meeting arrangements.
+I connected with my sister, who made all the meeting arrangements.

 They said Daddy was in the beginning stages of dementia.
 My concerns were many … the main one being: will Daddy remember me?
 Oh, how I prayed that he would!

-In Kissimmee, we met up at an outdoor market, and when I walked up to Daddy, the familiar twinkle in his eyes met me and those eyes still sparkled!
+In Kissimmee, we met at an outdoor market.
+When I walked up to Daddy, the familiar twinkle in his eyes met me.
+Those eyes still sparkled!
 We hugged and kissed.
 Yes, he remembered me!
-Later when we embraced for a bit longer, I took his beautiful face all in and my tears started falling.
-He hugged me and looked me in the eye and asked, “Why are you crying?”
+Later, when we embraced longer, I took his beautiful face all in, and my tears started falling.
+He hugged me, looked me in the eye, and asked, “Why are you crying?”

 I cried because I love him.
 I cried because God is good and granted me another tender moment with my dad, forever imprinted in my heart.
-I cried because I miss my daddy.
-I cried because he is getting older and frail and I didn’t ever want him to forget me.
+I cried because I missed my daddy.
+I cried because he is getting older and frail, and I didn’t ever want him to forget me.
 I cried because we live in another state and I couldn’t always be by his side.
-I cried because I was grateful that I got to know him after he and my mom separated when I was 3 and divorced by the time I was 6.
+I cried because I was grateful.
+I got to know him after he and my mom separated when I was 3.
+They divorced by the time I was 6.
 I cried because I knew he wouldn’t always be around for us to visit.
-I cried because of the dreaded impended reality of a child one day having to say goodbye to their parent.
+I cried because of the dreaded impending reality of a child one day having to say goodbye to their parent.
 Forever.

 To Everything There is a Season Ecclesiastes Saying Cricut image 0

-Daddy, if you could see yourself through my eyes, you would then know how truly special you are to me.
+Daddy, if you could see yourself through my eyes, you would know how special you are to me.
 And I am grateful for our time together.

 12 Comments